MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/flow-integration.md

     ![Power Automate add token](media/add-token.png)

-5. Define the workflow that should be triggered when a policy in Cloud App Security generates an alert.
+5. Select **+New step** to define the workflow that should be triggered when a policy in Cloud App Security generates an alert.
 You can add an action, logical condition, switch case conditions or loops and save the playbook.
+In this example, we'll be adding a [ServiceNow connector](/connectors/service-now/).

     ![Power Automate workflow](media/flow-workflow.png)